 The Boolean, or binary, variable can have two values: TRUE and FALSE.
 This is most commonly used in determining yes/no conditions such as equality or set inclusion.
-This variable is stored in one word. although only the LSB (least significant bit) is used.
-TRUE is indicated by a 1, and FALSE shows
+This variable is stored in one word, although only the LSB (least significant bit) is used.
+TRUE is indicated by a 1, and FALSE shows as a 0.

-MSB 15 . . . . . .
-8 7 . . . . .
-0 LSB boolean
+MSB 15 8 7 0 LSB boolean